aaryankumar19/internet-login-page/readme.md

 ---

-## 🤝 Open for Collaboration
-Got ideas, improvements, or want to contribute?
-Feel free to open an issue or submit a pull request — contributions are welcome!

----

 ⚠️ **Note** :
 This is a personal project built for ease login using the LPU's Captive Portal.
 It is not affiliated with or endorsed by Lovely Professional University or the 24Online service.